AcasDigital/acas-design-system/README.md

-# acas-component-library
+# acas-design-system

-This is the Acas component library.
+This is the Acas design system.

-## About the Library
+## About the System

 ### Tools and Design
-The library is built on Fractal (http://www.fractal.build) and has been customised with a theme using the Acas digital brand guidelines.
+The system is built on Fractal (http://www.fractal.build) and has been customised with a theme using the Acas digital brand guidelines.
 The theme can be found at its development location here: https://github.com/AcasDigital/acas-fractal-theme.

 ### Hosting Location:
 The library is currently in development and is hosted at https://acas-component-library.herokuapp.com/.